I’m a husband, father, writer, and communications director for Preemptive Love Coalition.

 I’m fascinated by Jesus, and I want my kids to share that fascination.
 I believe the gospel is more than a set of spiritual laws.
-It’s more than a decision your make or a prayer you recite.
-It’s something we share by telling our story and nurturing our kids’ spiritual curiosity.
+It’s more than a decision you make or a prayer you recite.
+It’s something we share by telling our story and by nurturing our kids’ spiritual curiosity.

 I grew up in the borderlands between evangelicalism and fundamentalism.
 I got serious about my faith while a student at Taylor University.
 I went on to study theology Grand Rapids Theological Seminary.
 For a time, I identified with the “young, restless, and reformed” crowd, but my journey has since taken me in other and sometimes surprising directions.
 While living in the UK, my wife and I stumbled into the Anglican tradition, and we’ve been captivated by the liturgy ever since.